0xchase/HACS408E/content/schedule/week-01/lab-2/index.md

 {{< question >}}

-- What brand/company makes this router?
-- Does it tell you what kind of processor the router uses?
+What brand/company makes this router?<br></br> Does it tell you what kind of processor the router uses?

-<p></p>

 {{< /question >}}